Ashargin/DivideFold/README.md

 prediction = dividefold_predict(sequence, predict_fnc=my_structure_prediction_function)
 ```

-### We also provide wrappers for LinearFold, RNAfold, UFold, MXfold2, RNAsubopt and ProbKnot.
+### We also provide wrappers for LinearFold, MXfold2, UFold, ProbKnot, RNAfold and RNAsubopt.
 If the corresponding tool is installed on your system, you can use it as the prediction function for DivideFold :
 ``` python
 from dividefold.predict import dividefold_predict, linearfold_predict, rnafold_predict, ufold_predict, mxfold2_predict, rnasubopt_predict, probknot_predict